‘Your actions inspire others’: Know effective Leadership from the experience of a School Teacher

 I stood my ground in terms of pedagogy, and the results were excellent.
 The over friendly school leader gave me a good experience certificate.
 I only wished I had heard him more during school hours.
-Permissive leader said my mental dictionary.
+A permissive leader said my mental dictionary.

 And we were back into the metropolitan city.
 This time I had to prove myself in an even bigger name.
-I realised schools had brand names and were displayed with pride.
+I realized schools had brand names and were displayed with pride.

 Anyways, I was also a proud teacher of a big branded school.
-Without my consent and comfort, I was allotted classes.
+Without my consent and comfort, I was allotted, classes.
 Extra duties were told.
-The young energetic principal dressed well, spoke much and was always on round.
+The young energetic principal dressed well spoke much and was always on a round.
 Orders came.
 No one dared ever to suggest, nor question.

 I began to make mistakes.
 First time ever in my professional journey.
 I wasn’t happy.
 My hours in school became work.